 Long Distance Relationship Statistics and Challenges

-Long-distance relationships carry many challenges, but not being able to share intimacy with your loved one is the greatest challenge couples face.
+Some couples don’t have sex, and that’s fine.
+However, not being able to share intimacy with your loved one is the greatest challenge long-distance couples face.
 In addition to this, 31% of surveyed people say they miss sex the most.

-When it comes to the likelihood of being a long distance relationship and cheating, statistics show that infidelity is possible no matter the distance.
-Moreover, cheating can come in many forms—it’s not just sleeping with another person.
-Emotional infidelity is also a form of cheating, as well as hiding personal things from a partner and sharing them with someone else.
+However, cheating comes in many forms—it’s not just sleeping with another person.
+An emotional infidelity is also a form of cheating, as well as hiding personal things from a partner and sharing them with someone else.

 (New York Post)

-31. Many people in a long-distance relationship say that maintaining this kind of relationship is pretty expensive.
+26. Long distance relationship facts show that maintaining this kind of relationship is pretty expensive.

 What percentage of long distance relationships work?